Table of Contents

 Here is the process:

 - Create a private Telegram channel or group.
 Our paid Telegram channel setup guide covers channels, our Telegram group creation guide walks through group setup, and our paid group pricing and engagement guide covers group-specific benchmarks.
+Not sure which format to choose?
+Our channel vs group format guide shows which earns more for your content type.
 This is your paid space.
 Keep it private so only paying members can see the content.

 - Add Paprika as admin.
 Paprika needs admin rights to manage who gets in and who gets kicked when access expires.